-Large accelerated filer $\Box$ Accelerated filer $\Box$
+Large accelerated filer ☐ Accelerated filer ☐

-Non-accelerated filer (Do not check if a smaller reporting company) 🗹 Smaller reporting company 🗆
+Non-accelerated filer (Do not check if a smaller reporting company) oxin Smaller reporting company oxin Smaller

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\square$
+Yes \square No \boxtimes

-At May 8, 2013, 89,685,177 shares of IPALCO Enterprises, Inc. common stock were outstanding.
+At November 6, 2013, 89,685,177 shares of IPALCO Enterprises, Inc. common stock were outstanding.
 All of such shares were owned by The AES Corporation.